-A simple street style Mexican shrimp tacos recipe loaded with the most flavorful salsa fresca and a kiss of crema!
+A simple street style Mexican shrimp tacos recipe topped with the most flavorful salsa Fresca and kiss of crema!

-Because my brain is in vacation mode and all I want are tacos and Mojitos.
+Because muy brain is in vacation mode and all I want are tacos and cucumber Mojitos.
 Are you with me?!

 All year long I try to recreate at home the best shrimp tacos you can only get on the streets in Mexico.
 Good news is: I really think I got this down you guys!

-If you have some fresh wild shrimp and the right seasoning mix, tacos are some of the easiest most delicious things you can throw together on a Tuesday.
+If you have some fresh wild shrimp and the right seasoning mix, tacos are some of the easiest and most delicious things you can throw together on a Tuesday.

 It really is so much about the seasoning though.
 Clearly my recipe calls for a salt free Mexica seasoning mix, but that is just the base of the magic.
 What bring it all together is a good dash of Spanish smoked paprika (<–amazon).

 If you’ve been reading the blog for some time now, you know how I feel about smoked paprika.
 Like the holy grail of spices, I never leave myself without at least a tin of that goodness.

 Simple things are always the best, especially when it comes to good food.
 Just don’t overcook the shrimp!

-What I really love is that I can prep this in advance for a big Cinco de Mayo barbeque if I want.
+What I really love about this recipe is that I can prep it in advance for a big Cinco de Mayo barbecue if I want.
 Season the shrimp the night before and keep in the fridge until ready to cook.

 Now that everyone is happy, I can finally kick my feet up and sip on a mojito or two with everyone else.

 - 1 lb pink shrimp cleaned tails removed